EffortlessDev/policies/_chapters/06-system_access.md

 1. All passwords used in configuration scripts are secured and encrypted.
 1. If a user believes their user ID has been compromised, they are required to immediately report the incident to the Security Office.
 1. In cases where a user has forgotten their password to the internal EA network, the following procedure is used to reset the password.
-    * The user submits a password reset request to password-reset@effortlessadmin.com.
+    * The user submits a password reset request to <a href="mailto:{{ site.password_reset_email | encode_email }}">{{ site.so_email }}</a>.
 The request should include the system to which the user has lost access and needs the password reset.
     * An administrator with password reset privileges is notified and connects directly with the user requesting the password reset.
     * The administrator verifies the identity of the user either in-person or through a separate communication channel such as phone or Slack.
     * Once verified, the administrator resets the password.

-The password-reset email inbox is used to track and store password reset requests.
+The Password Reset email inbox is used to track and store password reset requests.
 The Security Officer is the owner of this group and modifies membership as needed.

 ## ​6.12​ Access to ePHI
 1. Employees may not download ePHI to any workstations used to connect to production systems.